All Episodes

 Karen, the only people we hear that from are people on your side of the aisle.

-They keep defining the success or failure of the war on terror, whether or not we get bin Laden, and that's not ever been laid out as one of the criterion for defining victory.
+They keep defining the success or failure of the war on terror, whether or not we get bin Laden.

 I mean, this guy's not fooling around.

-These people on the bottom uh believe everything that he has to say, and we all know that he's just a crook.
+These people on the bottom believe everything that he has to say, and we all know that he's just a crook.

-He's just a basic advantage.
+He's just a basic assistant.

 Wait, wait, wait, hold on.

-I I'm I missed something there.
+I missed something there.

 Yes, I heard it on another program just like yours.